forgiveness

 the kingdom of relationships

 Not only has Jesus paid the cost of all my offences done to others but all the cost of any offences done to me.
-How we release others from offences done against us, is a direct reflection to the revelation that we have been forgiven and Jesus has paid the cost.
+How we release others from offences done against us is a direct reflection of the revelation that we have been forgiven, and that Jesus has paid the cost.

 To be fully healed from the hurt, pain, the rejection, the inequality, the abuse, whatever offence that has been done, the person who has been offended against must initiative forgiveness.
-That is surrender the hurt, the pain, let go of it all.
+That is surrender the hurts and the pain to God.

-Any form of abuse or offences against one another are not of the kingdom of God.
-Abuse is wrong and God takes very seriously abusive behaviour.
+Any form of abuse or offences done against one another are not of the Kingdom of God.
+Abuse is wrong and God takes abusive behaviour very seriously.

 His kingdom is a kingdom of equality and respect, love, forgiveness and healing.

-In letting go of it all the one who has been offended effectively releases those who have done the offence from obligation to pay.
+In surrendering the hurt and the pain of it all to God, the one who has been offended effectively releases those who have done the offence from the obligation to pay.
 Jesus became the sacrifice to pay the cost, which is more than enough payment.

-In the place of the offender having to pay, we can receive God’s payment on behalf of self wanting justice.
-This is the enormity and value of God’s own sacrifice and payment of all offences of all humanity.
-Offences in time past, time present and time future.
+In the place of the offender having to pay, we can receive God’s payment on behalf of self who wants justice.
+This is the enormity and value of God’s own sacrifice and payment of all the offences of humanity, in time past, time present and time future.

 unforgiveness creates a block